Please note: These definitions relate to this specific project. The same terms may be defined differently elsewhere.

-Oxford, R.L.
-(1990).
-Language learning strategies: What every teacher should know.
-Boston: Heinle & Heinle.
+Oxford R.L.
+(1990), Language learning strategies: What every teacher should know, Heinle & Heinle, Boston.

-“Literacy is control of secondary discourses and uses of language” (Goldoni Francis 2008, 70; quoting Gee 1989), and “being literate in a wide range of private and public discourses and contexts is closely related to the notion of advancedness in a foreign language” (Goldoni 2008: 70).
+“Literacy is control of secondary discourses and uses of language” (Goldoni Francis 2008: p.
+70; quoting Gee 1989), and “being literate in a wide range of private and public discourses and contexts is closely related to the notion of advancedness in a foreign language” (Goldoni 2008: p.
+70).

 Multilingual education aims at including pupils with many language backgrounds in one education system.
 Students shall have the possibility to develop their multilingualism, and not be forced in abandoning their mother tongue in favour for a majority language.
 As the Unesco points out, multilingual education can be necessary in very different situations: on the one hand there are many regions with the existence of many language groups that share education facilities, on the other hand many (especially urban) areas experience the effects of globalisation and where schools have to face the reality of sometimes up to 30 different languages in a classroom (Education in a multilingual world.
-UNESCO Education Position Paper 2003, 13).
+UNESCO education position paper, 2003, p.
+13).